ismet55555/PDW-Asym-2Link/README.md

 ### General Simulation Enviroment
 These settings are for the general simulation behavior.
- - `p.sim.dt` - Time Step, dt (s) - The time beteen simulation iterations.
+ - `p.sim.dt` - Time Step, dt (s) - The time between simulation iterations.
  - `p.sim.total_strides` - Total Walker Strides - Specifies the goal of the walker.
 Unless the walker fails, at this number of strides the walker will stop walking.
  - `p.sim.g` - Gravity Constant (m/s^2) - The gravity constant applied to the walker.
  - `p.sim.theta` - Walking Ramp (rad) - The slope of the ramp on which the walker walks.
 Positive values is a decline, negative values is a incline.